-Other Reports and Schedules.
-We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards.
-Disclosures in that report, which is dated September 13, 2018, should be considered in conjunction with this management letter.
+Other Reporting Requirements.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards and Schedule of Findings.
+Disclosures in that report and schedule, which are dated September 11, 2020, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no findings in the prior year audit.
+In that regard, Finding 2020-001 is similar to Finding 2019-001.
+There was no similar finding reported for the year ending June 30, 2018.

 Official Title.
-Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Genesis Preparatory School of Gainesville, Inc.
+Section 10.854(1)(e)5, Rules of the Auditor General, requires that the name or official title of the entity and the school code assigned by the Florida Department of Education be disclosed in this management letter.
+The official title of the entity is Genesis Preparatory School of Gainesville, Inc., and the school code assigned by the Florida Department of Education is 01-0958.

-Financial Condition.
+Financial Condition and Management.

-Sections 10.854(1)(e)2., Rules of the Auditor General requires that we report the results of our determination as to whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

 Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the School.
-It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and review of financial information provided by same.